uwePhillPhelps/IAP-2024/Tutorials/Part 2/14 - Files and String Manipulation.md

 4. Return true;

-To test this code, download the test code from <a href="https://github.com/Sjhunt93/IAP-2018-2019/blob/master/Code%20Exercises/Tutorial%2014/string%20split%20unit%20test.txt">here</a>.
-Add this code to your run() function.
-Read the comments carefully and check that you getting the correct values printed out.
+To test your code, download the supplied [Tutorial 14 string split test](../../Code%20Exercises/Tutorial%2014/string%20split%20unit%20test.txt).
+Add this code to your run() function. **Read the comments carefully and check that you getting the correct values printed out.**

 ## Challenge Exercise: Aserve file playback system